Got any physics enthusiasts in the family? Here are five books reviewed in Physics Today this year that would make great gifts for them.

 New Books & Media picks

-Every month Physics Today’s New Books & Media column highlights a range of titles—books, movies, TV shows, podcasts, and more—that pique our editors’ interest.
-Here are eight notable selections from 2020.
+Physics Today’s monthly New Books & Media column highlights a range of titles—books, movies, TV shows, podcasts, and more—that pique our editors’ interest.
+Here are five notable selections from 2022.